Apply Now Apply Now Apply Now

 2) Incomplete Data

 Missing data is a pervasive issue that can undermine the statistical power of research and lead to biased results.
-Techniques like imputation, where missing values are replaced with estimated ones, and data removal, where incomplete data points are excluded, are commonly used.
+Techniques such as imputation, in which missing values are replaced with estimates, and data removal, in which incomplete data points are excluded, are commonly used.

 However, these methods need careful application to avoid introducing further bias into the analysis.